 He's way ahead of the game.

-You know, it's it's very funny.
+You know, it's very funny.

-I mean, I feel like and the and the example of Donald Trump's winning is spread throughout the world that in itself uh is become uh a motivating factor for countries throughout the world that says it's possible to get you know to clean things up and and uh take care of the corruption and and uh get get into a prosperous mode.
+That in itself has become a motivating factor for countries throughout the world that say it's possible to get, you know, to clean things up and take care of the corruption and get into a prosperous mode.

-You know, I think you understand as I do this this whole Middle America phenomenon, and that is you know, I've tried I've traveled to every state except Atlaska in this country, and I'm gonna hopefully before I die, I'll make a trip up there and do a little salmon fishing or something.
+And I'm going to hopefully before I die, I'll make a trip up there and do a little salmon fishing or something.

-You know, they believe in God, faith, family, country, and they're not perfect, but they work hard and they play by the rules and they pay their taxes and they provide goods and services for other people.
+And they're not perfect, but they work hard and they play by the rules and they pay their taxes and they provide goods and services for other people.

 You bet, you bet.

-And they and they know it, Sean.
+And they know us, John.

 People know your heart.

-You know, I was just excited to meet you uh early on in you know, several years ago and to go on those uh f freedom concert that you established because we you saw the waning of uh of of patriotism coming from you know the the our representatives, you know, and the people needed to be able to express their patriotism and that allowed them the opportunity.
+You know, I was just excited to meet you early on several years ago and to go on those freedom concerts that you established because you saw the waning of patriotism coming from our representatives, and the people needed to be able to express their patriotism.

-Well I wish those concerts would back.
+I get comments, you know, I wish those concerts would back.

-You know one of the reasons is everybody's struggling so much financially.
+One of the reasons is everybody's struggling so much financially.

-I I hate I ha I hate asking people for money.
+I hate asking people for money.

-I you know I can't tell you how many times people have come into my office, Hannity, I got a great idea.
+You know, I can't tell you how many times people have come into my office, Hannity, I got a great idea.

-I you know I don't really want to sell it.
+You know, I don't really want to sell it.

 I just don't want to do that.